-Gartner has identified five common myths and misconceptions about AI.
+Gartner has identified six common myths and misconceptions about AI.

 A finished ML product gives the impression that it is able to learn on its own.
-However, experienced human data scientists frame the problem, prepare the data, determine appropriate datasets, remove potential bias in the training data (see myth No. 3) and, most importantly, continually update the software to enable the integration of new knowledge and data into the next learning cycle.
+However, experienced human data scientists frame the problem, prepare the data, determine appropriate datasets, remove potential bias in the training data and, most importantly, continually update the software to enable the integration of new knowledge and data into the next learning cycle.

 Every AI technology is based on data, rules and other kinds of input from human experts.
 Because all humans are intrinsically biased in one way or another, so is the AI.
 Systems that are frequently retrained — for example, using new data from social media — are even more vulnerable to unwanted bias or intentional malevolent influences.

-“At the moment, there is no way to completely banish bias; however, we have to try our best to reduce it to a minimum,” Linden says.
+“At the moment, there is no way to completely banish bias; however, we have to try our best to reduce it to a minimum,” says Alexander Linden, VP Analyst, Gartner.
 “In addition to technological solutions, such as diverse datasets, it is crucial to also ensure diversity in the teams working with the AI and have team members review each other’s work.
 This simple process can significantly reduce selection and confirmation bias.”

 AI enables businesses to make more accurate decisions via predictions, classifications and clustering.
 These abilities have enabled AI-based solutions to reach deep into work environments, not only replacing mundane tasks, but also augmenting those that are more complex.